Help that isn't coming

 You can guess who said that I'm sure.

-You'll have to be a paid subscriber to read the whole thing.
-Another friendly reader was kind enough to sponsor a couple of subscriptions the other day but those went fast.
-Chip in if you like what you read here and want to support independent media while you still can.
+This piece was originally for paid subscribers but I'm making it free to read today.
+Chip in anyway if you like what you read here and want to support independent media while you still can.

 More from me down below on the metaphor of the week, my current favorite songs, the poem of the week, Luke's Movie Corner, the worst headlines of the week, and a quick story about using poppers.